 Joint Ottawa/Gatineau/NCC map

 The City of Ottawa, together with the NCC and the Ville de Gatineau prints a map covering the entire region.
 In spring, they appear along the pathways in a special stand (if they have not fallen victim to the search of efficiencies by city council), where you can also find a map behind Plexiglas to orient yourself.
-An electronic version can be found here.
-(Attention: large 24 MB file on Amazon servers, might freeze an older computer).
-The NCC has named their pathways and placed several signs at strategic locations.
-But of course, as a visitor you have no idea who owns which pathways.
+A 2024 PDF version can be found here.
+An interactive cycling map of Ottawa – Gatineau can be found here.

 More Ottawa Cycling maps